thieu1995/mealpy/docs/source/index.rst

    It seems like a burden to someone, but it is the only way to achieve immortality.
                                                    `Nguyen Van Thieu`_

 .. _Nguyen Van Thieu: https://www.researchgate.net/profile/Nguyen_Thieu2

 MEALPY is a Python library for the most of cutting-edge population *meta-heuristic algorithms* - a field which provides an fast and efficient way to find the global optimal point of mathematical optimization problems.

-Population meta-heurisitc algorithms (PMA) are the most popular algorithm in the field of optimization.
+Population meta-heuristic algorithms (PMA) are the most popular algorithm in the field of optimization.
 There are several type of PMA such as:

 - Evolutionary inspired computing
 - Swarm inspired computing